oreximus/learnings/InformationTechnology/WebDevelopment/expressjs.md

 | Create contact   | POST        | /api/contacts     |
 | Update contact   | PUT         | /api/contacts     |
 | Delete contact   | DELETE      | /api/contacts/:id |

+## Project: Contact Manager App

+- We will build the API of the Contact we can manage.
+-